EQWorks/common/decision-making.md

 By being objective-oriented, we can avoid the tendency to entrap ourselves in the technical details of the process and instead focus on the core problem and the solution, allowing merits-based decision-making to derive natural and logical conclusions.

-## Reactive and Open Mindset
+## Responsive and Open Mindset

-All decisions should reserve sufficient room for future merit-based changes, which would allow us, as an organization, to be more reactive and adaptable to the changing needs of our members and other internal and external factors.
+All decisions should reserve sufficient room for future merit-based changes, which would allow us, as an organization, to be more responsive and adaptable to the changing needs of our members and other internal and external factors.
 With more sets of eyes on the horizon, we can tap into the collective intelligence to make better short-term adjustments to mitigate risks and improve the long-term prosperity of our organization.